poloclub/argo-scholar/tutorial.md

 When you are done, save or share your snapshot using the `Graph` menu!

+## Continuing Where You Left Off

+If you have saved your snapshot, you can import the graph at anytime in the future, and resume right where you left off.

+You can find sample files to import in the `samples` directory of this repository.

+Now try using `Graph -> Open Snapshot`.

 ## Next Steps

 Congratulations!
 You have learned how to import graph data as well as incremnetally exploring a graph.
-If you are interested in customizing Argo Lite or deploying your own sharing service, please refer to [the Development Guide](development.md) and [the Deployment Guide](deploy.md)
+If you are interested in customizing Argo Scholar or deploying your own sharing service, please refer to [the Development Guide](development.md) and [the Deployment Guide](deploy.md)